-...requests the K2500 to send a data dump of an object or portion thereof. 'type' and 'idno' identify the object. 'offs' is the offset from the beginning of the object's data and 'size' describes how many bytes should be dumped starting from the offset. 'form' indicates how the binary data is to transmitted (0=nibblized, 1=bit stream).
+Requests the K2600 to send a data dump of an object or portion thereof. type and idno identify the object. offs is the offset from the beginning of the object's data; size describes how many bytes should be dumped starting from the offset. form indicates how the binary data are to transmitted (0=nibblized, 1=bit stream).
 The response is a LOAD message: